lay295/TwitchDownloader/TwitchDownloaderCLI/README.md

 Other = `1`, Broadcaster = `2`, Moderator = `4`, VIP = `8`, Subscriber = `16`, Predictions = `32`, NoAudioVisual = `64`, PrimeGaming = `128`

 **--dispersion**
 (Default: `false`) In November 2022 a Twitch API change made chat messages download only in whole seconds.
-If there are multiple messages on a second, they will be intelligently distributed over the second to improve chat flow.
+This option uses additional metadata to attempt to restore messages to when they were actually sent.
+This may result in a different comment order.
 Requires an update rate less than 1.0 for effective results.

 **--alternate-backgrounds**
 (Default: `false`) Alternates the background color of every other chat message to help tell them apart.